eumetsat/altimetry-applications/README.md

 To to run Jupyter Notebook, open a terminal or Anaconda prompt and make sure you have activated the correct environment.
 Again, navigate to the repository folder.

-If you are running this code for the first time in this environment, you need to enable two `extensions` to Jupyter by running the following commands.

-`jupyter nbextension enable --py widgetsnbextension` \
-`jupyter nbextension enable exercise2/main`

-*Note: you can also enable these in the **Nbextensions** tab of the Jupyter browser window*

 Now you can run Jupyter using:

-`jupyter notebook` or `jupyter-notebook`, depending on your operating system.
+`jupyter lab`

-This should open Jupyter Notebooks in a browser window.
+This should open Jupyter Lab in a browser window.
 On occasion, Jupyter may not be able to open a window and will give you a URL to past in your browser.
 Please do so, if required.